-Multiple buildings may be combined in one calculation of embodied carbon and other environemtnat categories if they have the same general designs are used for their included scopes.
+Multiple buildings may be combined in one calculation of embodied carbon and other environementat categories if they have the same general designs and structural systems.
 If any of the buildings are likely to have significantly different embodied carbon intensities (e.g. greater than 10%), the calculation should be reported separately.
 For example, two low rise buildings of different heights that share a common parkade, could be included together because they use the same wood frame design and the same cladding system.